Although Thanksgiving décor traces its roots back to the Victorian era, today’s style blends timeless tradition with modern refinement.

 Vintage Turkey Figurine Collection

 There’s something wonderfully nostalgic about vintage turkey figurines.
-These delicate collectibles — often porcelain or ceramic with hand-painted details — carry a sense of history and craftsmanship that feels perfect for Thanksgiving.
+These delicate collectibles (often porcelain or ceramic with hand-painted details) carry a sense of history and craftsmanship that feels perfect for Thanksgiving.

 Many date back to mid-20th century Europe, especially Germany, where artisans adapted their designs for American holiday traditions.
 Group a few together with pumpkins and colorful autumn leaves, and suddenly you’ve got a centerpiece that feels both timeless and heartwarming.

 If you’re hunting for your own collection, keep an eye out for distinctive maker’s marks and original finishes.
-Those small details add authenticity and charm, making each figurine a treasured piece of holiday history.
+These small details add authenticity and charm, making each figurine a treasured piece of holiday history.

 Woven Placemat and Plate Stacks